 Question: Would you dump lawnmower oil into your car's engine?
 Probably not.
 Your neighbor's, maybe, but not your precious heap of a jalopy.

-Same strategy holds true for your air compressor.
+The same strategy holds true for your air compressor.
 Just like automobile oil, there are many different grades of air compressor oil to choose from, each designed to meet certain specifications.

 Two main factors are involved in choosing the correct oil: